-On the personal side, my wife and two sons moved to Austin over a decade ago.
-We support a number of local causes including Any Baby Can, where I chair the Board of Directors, Dress for Success, a passion of my wife’s, and our sons’ scout troop.
+On the personal side, my wife and two sons and I moved to Austin over a decade ago.
+We support a number of local causes including Any Baby Can, where I formerly chaired the Board of Directors, Dress for Success and Diaper Bank where my wife has volunteered, and our sons’ scout troop.

 HTA - What surprises you about the healthcare industry?

 We continue to think that it will be solved through regulations and decrees.
 But, whether it’s a tweet from the President calling out a company's pricing policies, or introducing new legislation, nothing has worked.

 And I think that's because, few understand how it works.
 Some experts may understand the flow, the roles companies play, etc. but when I say few understand it I don't think many people, even experts, can easily predict a hospital charge or prescription cost because the system is intentionally opaque.